mayank-liv/Traffic-Image-Segmentation/README.md

 | Conv2D | (None, 600, 800, 8) | 1736 |
 | Conv2D | (None, 600, 800, 8) | 584 |
 | Conv2D | (None, 600, 800, 1) | 9 |

+Total parameters = 143,729

+All the parameters are trainable.

+### NOTE - Due to speed and memory restrictions, this model was trained to just identify and segment the road from the image, rather than all the objects in the image.

+## Training Results -